 - The tree might begin to fruit biennally – in other words, you will have a heavy crop one year, and the following year almost no fruit.

 One solution is to thin the fruit as the apples start to grow, either just after bloom or in the next few weeks.
 Some fruit will naturally drop (the “June drop”), but often there will be 3 or more apples remaining on each fruiting spur.
 Removing some of those fruits allow the remaining fruit to size up.
 Thinning can also reduce the weight of the fruit on the branches.
 It can prevent codling moth larvae from moving between fruits.
 While thinning is also a good time to put maggot barriers on if you use them.

 Another method of pruning is to flower thin your trees at or near full bloom.
 This method is especially effective for varieties that have strong tendencies toward biennial (every other year) bearing.
-Honeycrisp, Gravenstein, and most hard cider varieties are ones that this method works especially well for as they tend to have heavy and light years of fruiting.
-To flower thin, use a scissors or small pruners to clip through the stems of blossom clusters.
+This method works especially well for Honeycrisp, Gravenstein, and most hard cider varieties as they tend to have heavy and light years of fruiting.
+To flower thin, use scissors or small pruners to clip through the stems of blossom clusters.
 Cutting right below the flowers is optimal.
 Removing every other flower cluster, especially those on the top of the branches helps ensure return bloom the following year.

 Fruit Load Support

-As the apple grow through the summer, they become heavy loads for the tree to bear.
+As the apples grow through the summer, they become heavy loads for the tree to bear.
 Sometimes the fruit is heavy enough to break branches.
 During late summer or early fall when the fruit is close to maturity, a windy day can destroy a tree.
 Be proactive and help the tree support that fruit load.
 This is especially crucial for young trees and for trees on smaller rootstocks.
-There are several methods of fruit load support that work.
+There are several methods of fruit-load support that work.